 What is the HIV-SAM project?

-The HIV-SAM Project aims to implement HIV prevention and sexual health promotion and prevention of sexually transmitted infections (STI’s) including HIV with Sub-Saharan African Migrants (SAM) in Flanders.
-Together with the Sub-Saharan African communities and their leaders we develop, implement and evaluate targeted prevention campaigns.
+The HIV-SAM Project implements sexual health promotion and prevention of sexually transmitted infections (STI’s) including HIV with Sub-Saharan African communities in Flanders and Brussels.
+Together with the communities and in collaboration with professional intermediaries we develop, implement and evaluate targeted prevention campaigns.
 We also support people living with HIV..